screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#why-do-my-pull-request-builds-fail-with-the-error-fatal-refusing-to-merge-unrelated-histories-in-the-sd-setup-scm-step"
     - title: 'Why do I get "Not Found" when I try to start/delete my pipeline?'
       url: "#why-do-i-get-not-found-when-i-try-to-start-or-delete-my-pipeline"
+    - title: 'How do I override freeze windows to start a build?'
+      url: "#how-do-i-override-freeze-windows-to-start-a-build"

 ---